phitter-hub/docs-phitter-kernel/docs/documentation/fit/discrete/discrete_results.md

 ## Summarize

-If you want to review the best `k` distributions for your data, use `.summarize()` that has the following parameters:
+To review the best `k` distributions for your data, use `.summarize()` that has the following parameters:

 `k (int)`: Number of distributions to show.
 Defaults 20.